DmitryGaravsky/DevExpress.MVVM.Utils/readme.md

-# POCO Utilities
+# MVVM Utilities

-Helps to transform POCO-classes into its runtime-representation via Reflection.Emit approach.
+Helps to create applications with MVVM-approach with using the DevExpress MVVM Library (https://github.com/DevExpress/DevExpress.Mvvm.Free).

+Contains API for using the main MVVM concepts (bindings,commands,behaviors) in platform-independent way.
+Extends the MVVM-approach onto WinForms platform.

+Non-Windows OS support (Mono-based desktop developement).